FintelmannLabDevelopmentTeam/scribe_gui_public/README.md

-This repository is a container for just the plain GUI.
+This repository is a container for the plain GUI.
+"Run arbitrary subprocess" is a placeholder function for running SCRIBE, which we are still figuring out at the moment.